bonilab/PSU-CIDD-MaSim-Support/README.md

 ### Dependencies

-The following dependencies need to be installed for all of the Python scripts to operate and can be installed individually via `pip install`:
+The following dependencies need to be installed for all of the Python scripts to operate and can be installed individually on most systems via `pip install`:

 - jenkspy: https://pypi.org/project/jenkspy/
 - numpy : https://pypi.org/project/numpy/